 Rebound Products responded initially by producing, from 2008 to 2015 a string bed with slightly increased power.
 This was achieved by opening up the space between strings.
 This new lighter, lower air resistance bed was very similar in power to the 5/4mm beds used at the 2012 Olympics.

-When it became apparent that the 4/4mm bed is the most common at competitions, we did a massive project involving many different weaves and then fine tuning with 11 actual full size prototype beds tested in the gym, to develop a string bed which would bounce and feel very close to a 4mm webbed bed.
-The final result has been sold since January 2016 and has had the new paint job required by 2017 competition rules since March of 2016.
+When it became apparent that the 4mm bed was the most common at competitions, we did a massive project involving many different weaves and then fine tuning with 11 actual full size prototype beds tested in the gym, to develop a string bed which would bounce and feel very close to a 4mm webbed bed.
+The final result has been sold since January 2016.
+Since March 2016 it has had the new paint job required in the 2017 competition rules.
 This new bed is very popular.
 The bounce speaks for itself.
 A smoother bounce, great power and great control.
 In gym comparisons with 4mm averaging over a range of athletes showed only minor power differences.
 The 4mm with higher 10 bounce times, while the new 2 string bed gave higher routine times.
 On top of the nice feeling on the feet and the superior lifetime, athletes who are recovering from injury can train longer on this more forgiving bed.
-Now the adaptation required to prepare for competitions on webbed beds is even shorter.
+Now the adaptation time required to prepare for competitions on webbed beds is even shorter.

 We have believed since 1976, and proved in 1981 with an 8.4 by 14ft bed prototype trampoline, that the direction for evolution of competition trampolines is towards larger framed trampolines.